Regular patterns, substitudes, Feynman categories and operads

-{\bf Proposition.} (Cf.~\ref{thm:FC=opd}.) {\em Under the above equivalence, the subcategory of operads corresponds to (and therefore is equivalent to) the category of Feynman categories. }
+To an operad $P$ one can assign a substitude by taking the canonical groupoid pinning $P_1^{\operatorname{iso}} \to P$.
+This is not functorial in all $2$-cells, only in invertible ones; it is the object part of a fully faithful $2$-functor $(\Opd)^{\operatorname{2-iso}} \to \Subst$.
+We characterise its regular patterns in the image of this $2$-functor: they are precisely the Feynman categories.
+This establishes the second part of the main theorem:

-To derive the biequivalence in the main theorem, note that both regular patterns and strict regular patterns form bicategories, and that the inclusion of the strict into the general is part of a biequivalence.
-On the other hand, the equivalence of $1$-categories obtained from the adjunction can easily be souped up to a $2$-equivalence: both sides of the equivalence have natural notions of $2$-cells, and these can be checked to match up as required.
+\begin{thm*} {\upshape (Cf.~Theorem~\ref{thm:FC=opd}.)} The previous biequivalence induces a biequivalence between the $2$-category of operads (with invertible $2$-cells) and the $2$-category of Feynman categories (with invertible $2$-cells). \end{thm*}

-{\bf Acknowledgments.} The authors thank Ezra Getzler, Ralph Kaufmann, and Richard Garner for fruitful conversations.
-The bulk of this work was carried out while J.K. was visiting Macquarie University in February--March 2015, sponsored by Australian Research Council Discovery Grant DP130101969.
-J.K is supported by grant number MTM2013-42293-P of Spain.
-M.B. also acknowledges the financial support of Scott Russell Johnson Memorial Foundation, and both M.B. and M.W. acknowledge the support of the Australian Research Council grant No. DP130101172.
+{\sc Acknowledgments.} The authors thank Ezra Getzler, Ralph Kaufmann, and Richard Garner for fruitful conversations, and thank the anonymous referee for many pertinent remarks and suggestions that led to some simplifications.
+The bulk of this work was carried out while J.K.\ was visiting Macquarie University in February--March 2015, sponsored by Australian Research Council Discovery Grant DP130101969.
+M.B.\ acknowledges the financial support of Scott Russell Johnson Memorial Foundation, J.K.\ was supported by grant number MTM2013-42293-P of Spain, and M.W.\ by grant number GA CR P201/12/G028 from the Czech Science Foundation.
+Both M.B.\ and M.W.\ acknowledge the support of the Australian Research Council grant No.~DP130101172.